Tooro Kingdom: Cultural influence

 The Austrian painter Friedensreich Hundertwasser (1928–2000) spent some time there in the 1960s where he painted a number of works and named them after the kingdom.

 The Batooro people have a strong culture but similar in stratification to Banyoro.
-They have got a strong cultural naming system (PET NAME) known as Empaako.
+They have a strong cultural naming system (PET NAME) known as Empaako.
 With the Empaako naming system, children are given one of twelve names shared across the communities in addition to their given and family names.
 Addressing someone by his or her Empaako is a positive affirmation of cultural ties.
 It can be used as a form of greeting or a declaration of affection, respect, honour or love.

 Use of Empaako can defuse tension or anger and sends a strong message about social identity and unity, peace and reconciliation.
-The Empaako names are: Amooti, Abbooki, Akiiki, Ateenyi, Adyeri, Atwoki, Abwoli, Araali, Acaali, Bbala, and Okaali.
+The Empaako names are: Amooti, Abooki, Akiiki, Ateenyi, Adyeeri, Atwooki, Abwooli, Araali, Acaali, Bbala, and Okaali.

 Abakama ba Tooro (Kings of Tooro)

 The following is a list of the Abakama of Tooro since 1800: